-Half-time: Minimum of six credits for undergraduate students and four credits for graduate students.
+Half-time: Minimum of six credits for undergraduate students and three credits for graduate students.

 Loan Entrance Counseling: Before receiving a student loan, borrowers must complete an entrance counseling session.
 This interactive counseling session provides useful tips and tools to help you develop a budget for managing your educational expenses and helps you to understand your loan responsibilities.

 Loan Exit Counseling: Prior to graduating or leaving school, student loan borrowers must complete exit counseling.
 Exit Counseling will explain your rights and responsibilities as a student loan borrower.
 It will also review the amounts you borrowed and approximate repayment amounts.

 Origination Fee: A fee deducted from the gross amount of a loan which is sent to the government to offset processing costs.

 Promissory Note: A legally binding contract setting both the terms and conditions under which you promise to repay your loan.

 Remaining Need: COA less EFC less awarded financial aid = remaining need.

 Servicer: An entity contracted to administer and collect your loan for the Department of Education.